JGCRI/rmapdata/README.md

 <!-- ------------------------>
 <!-- ------------------------>

-`rmapdata` hosts all the data required for the `rmap` is comprehensive mapping package to create easily customizable maps and compare across scenarios, years and data classes.
-The package allows creation of difference maps as well as customizable legends, color palettes and styles.
+`rmapdata` hosts all the data required for the `rmap` R package for which details can be found at: https://github.com/JGCRI/rmap.

 <br>